1. Subscribe the org to the extension (billing/enable gate).

 CSV export

 Add ?format=csv to findings, inventory, compliance, or query to stream the result as a CSV attachment instead of JSON.
-The server walks the full filtered set itself (filter parameters apply; paging parameters are ignored), capped at 100,000 rows with a trailing #-comment row as the truncation notice:
+Filter parameters apply; paging parameters are ignored, because the export owns its own walk:

 curl -H "Authorization: Bearer $JWT" \